-Singaporeans are starting to view retirement not as the beginning of the end, but simply as a new beginning – a time to learn a language, buy a set of watercolours, and, every now and then, tap into their lifetime's experience and offer advice or consult on projects, be it to keep the cash trickling in, or to prove to themselves that they've still got it.
+Singaporeans are starting to view retirement not as the beginning of the end, but simply as a new beginning.
+A time to learn a language, buy a set of watercolours, and, every now and then, tap into their lifetime's experience and offer advice or consult on projects, be it to keep the cash trickling in, or to prove to themselves that they've still got it.

 In fact, MISI found that 82% of investors were willing to work after 'retirement'; 47% on a full-time basis and 35% on a part-time basis.
 But given that the majority of employers treat gig workers like independent contractors and thus deny them the level of protections and benefits offered to regular employees, even gig workers who continue to work after retirement run the risk of suffering financial hardship.
-Unless, of course, they grab the bull by the horns – and they do so today.
+Unless, of course, they grab the bull by the horns – and do so today.

-The Singapore government has accepted "in principle" the recommendations2 of the Tripartite Workgroup (TWG) on the gig economy, to introduce a 'Tripartite Standard' contract for engaging gig workers to reduce payment disputes, an insurance product to mitigate the loss of income and a contribute-as-you-earn Medisave contribution model to help and protect freelancers.
+The Singapore government has accepted "in principle" the recommendations2 of the Tripartite Workgroup (TWG) on the gig economy in 2018 to introduce a 'Tripartite Standard' contract for engaging gig workers to reduce payment disputes, an insurance product to mitigate the loss of income and a contribute-as-you-earn Medisave contribution model to help and protect freelancers.

-Fortunately, if you're a gig worker, there are a few things you can do to make life a little easier.
+Fortunately, if you're a gig economy worker, there are a few things you can do to make life a little easier.
 For starters, you need to make sure you have a savings account and it should pay an acceptable amount of interest, under conditions that meet your needs.

-As the TWG has highlighted, two of the most common problems faced by gig workers are "loss of income due to prolonged illness or injury" and "lack of CPF savings for healthcare and retirement".
-So, if you are a gig worker, the second step you should take towards safeguarding your financial prosperity is to obtain a private health insurance.
+As the TWG has highlighted, two of the most common problems faced by gig economy workers are "loss of income due to prolonged illness or injury" and "lack of CPF savings for healthcare and retirement".
+So, if you are a gig economy worker, the second step you should take towards safeguarding your financial prosperity is to obtain a private health insurance.

 In addition to obtaining insurance, you should also consider paying yourself a monthly salary.
-That is, instead of accepting that some months you earn more than others, you should ask clients to pay your invoices into a separate business account and, after working out how much you earn on an annualised basis, transfer an invariable monthly salary from this business account into your personal account.
+That is, instead of accepting that some months you earn more than others, you should open a separate business account and ask your clients to pay your invoices into this business account.
+After working out how much you earn on an annualised basis, paid yourself an invariable monthly salary from this business account into your personal account.

 In a similar vein, it would be wise to consider making your savings contributions automatic, too.
-After budgeting for three months, you should have a pretty good idea of how you're spending your money, and where you could easily save a few dollars.
+After budgeting for three months, you should have a pretty good idea of how you're spending your money, and where you could easily save some dollars.
 Based on these findings and your annual income, decide on an amount you can save each month.
 Aim to save at least 10% of your income but leave a little leeway for contingencies.
 If you feel that the amount is too much, visualise both what will happen if you do save that money and what will happen if you don't.
 That should provide enough motivation for you to commit to a savings plan.